-This will be agreed with the parents and may include further observations or assessments carried out by the SENDco.
-These may be used to determine whether additional support such as small group work, one to one learning enrichment, or the creation of an Individual Education Plan (known as an IEP) is necessary.
+This will be agreed with the parents and may include further observations or assessments carried out by the Head of Learning Enrichment (SENCO) and/or the onsite Speech and Language Therapist (SaLT).
+These may be used to determine whether additional support such as small group work, one to one learning enrichment or the creation of an Individual Education Plan (known as an IEP) is necessary.